InternetGuru/cad/README.md

 # Coding Assignment Distribution | CAD

-> The `update.sh` script distributes an assignment repository on given branch _without history_ and creates / updates individual repositories for students.
+> The `update.sh` script distributes a GitLab assignment repository _detaching its history_ into individual repositories for each solver usernames.
+For future updates it creates a separate `source` branch and creates pull requests into main branch whenever updated.
+For each solver, the script sets developer rights in newly created repository if username exists.

 ## Requirements